LetsWrappIt/VsCommandBuddy/docs/pathfixing.md

 Sometimes PathFixing is required in other places as well, such as the `arguments` field in a command definition.
 This can be solved using a user defined macro.

-If the `arguments` string looks like:
+The `arguments` string:

 `grunt --verbose --no-color --base=$(SolutionDir)..\\Dist\\`

-it resolves to:
+erroneously resolves to:

 `grunt --verbose --no-color --base=c:\\projects\webprojects\\myhelloworldsolution\\..\\Dist\\`

 One solution is to use a user defined macro:

 `"BaseDir" : "$(SolutionDir)..\\Dist"`

-And the the following `arguments` value:
+In combination with the following `arguments` value:

 `grunt --verbose --no-color --base=$(BaseDir)`

-This resolves to:
+This succesfully resolves to:

 `grunt --verbose --no-color --base=c:\\projects\webprojects\\Dist\\`